South Hedland

 The employment landscape in South Hedland shows performance that lags behind national averages across key labour market indicators

-Mining employment is particularly high at 2.3 times the regional average, while agriculture, forestry & fishing employs just 0.1%, below Rest of WA's 9.3%.
-Between September 2024 and 2025, employment levels increased by 0.2% and labour force grew by 0.8%, leading to a rise in unemployment by 0.6 percentage points.
-In contrast, Rest of WA saw employment growth of 1.4% and labour force growth of 1.2%, with a decrease in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Hedland's employment mix suggests local employment should increase by 5.0% over five years and 11.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Based on AreaSearch analysis of SALM and ABS data, during the year to December 2025, employment levels increased by 1.4% and the labour force increased by 2.5%, resulting in unemployment rising by 1.0 percentage points.
+In contrast, Regional WA experienced employment growth of 1.0% and labour force growth of 1.4%, with a 0.4 percentage point rise.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within South Hedland.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to South Hedland's employment mix suggests local employment should increase by 5.0% over five years and 11.6% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment